(Nota Bene: The original IFAA Constitution was published in Acta Anatomica, 138: 273-278, 1990).

 (c) To recommend to the General Assembly the amount of annual membership dues.

 (d) To receive applications from candidates seeking to organize Federative International Congresses.

 (e) To announce and publicize the Federative International Congresses.

-(f) To receive applications of Anatomical Associations for membership to IFAA.
+(f) To receive applications from Anatomical Associations for membership of the IFAA.

 (g) To give publicity to directories and newsletters of the IFAA.

 (h) To support all publications of the IFAA.